Variation Free Approach for Molecular Density Functional Theory: Data-driven Stochastic Optimization: Results

 The value of the $\Omega$-potential for the Picard iteration method decreases much more slowly compared to the VF-DFT, as seen in \fref{fig:Convergence_hp_N}.

-It can also be noted \fref{fig:Convergence_hp_N} that the behavior of the $\Omega$~potential for stochastic algorithms is not strictly monotone.
+The behavior of the $\Omega$~potential for stochastic algorithms \fref{fig:Convergence_hp_N} is not strictly monotone.
 This is due to the principle of the algorithms themselves.
 There are no exact convergence criteria for stochastic algorithms, which means that the solution that the algorithm produces does not have to be acceptable.
-In this case, the calculation have to be continued with hope that the decision will be improved or run the algorithm again.
+In this case, the calculation have to be continued with hope that the solution will be improved or run the algorithm again.
 Stability and speed of search procedure depends on settings of algorithm.
-Also, it should be noted the difference between iterations and evaluations.
-For example, if we have a population of $Nc$ chromosomes, each of which gets evaluated once in a single iteration.
+Also, it should be noted the difference between iterations and evaluations for algorithms.
+For example, if we have a population of $Nc$ chromosomes, each of them gets evaluated once in a single iteration.
 This means that in every iteration of an algorithm, the evaluation function is called $Nc$ times (once for each chromosome).
 Hence, we have the relationship: $\textit{Number of evaluations} = \textit{Number of iterations} \cdot Nc $.

-VF-DFT algorithms with GA, PSO managed with the task an order of magnitude faster, but the quality of the solutions obtained is slightly inferior to the classical DFT based on Picard iteration.
-However, it should be noted that the structural feature of the VF-DFT fluid behavior was reproduced well, the number of peaks and their shapes are in good agreement with the solution of the classical approach.
-PSO-based VF-DFT provided the value of the $\Omega$~potential for the calculated equilibrium density $\Omega\left[\rho^*_{PSO}\right] = -0.2630$, GA-based VF-DFT $\Omega\left[\rho^*_{GA}\right] = -0.2628$, both turned out to be very close to the value given by the DFT with the Picard iteration method $\Omega\left[\rho^*_{Pic}\right] = -0.2634$.